omkarcloud/google-maps-scraper/README.md

 If someone rejects you, they are unwise, and it's their mistake—let them pay for it.

 You're a diamond.
-Jewelers recognize real diamonds, not blacksmiths.
+Only Jewelers can recognize diamonds, not blacksmiths.
 <!-- Keep going—there are enough wise business owners who will recognize the value you create and buy from you. -->

 Also, In worst cases, expect 40-50 connected calls (~2-4 days of calling) to close 1 deal.
 That's normal.